-- Object collisions: describe specific planned collisions for objects of your subsystem for which you will write the code. for example:
+- Object collisions: describe specific planned collisions for objects of your subsystem, the event triggering the collision, and planned actions as result.
+For example:

-- Planned animations: identify and describe at least two animations planned for your subsystem, for which you will implement the animation code.
+- Planned animations: identify and describe at least two animations planned for your subsystem, the object name implementing the animation, and a description of the animation (3+ words).
 For example:

 -Jane walking, both left and right.

 -George walking back and forth inside his prison.